SingleDevOps/justeatassessment/README.md

    (Can be done by *Jest* and *@testing-library/react-native*: e.g. Restaurant card components with various data inputs, Search input component behavior, Sorting controls and their state changes, Navigation between MainPage and DisplayPage, Data passing between screens, Dark/light mode toggle behavior) ✅ (`main` branch)
 6. GeoPoint + Map Integration for navigation to the restaurant.
 7. More Restaurant Sorting Options. ✅ (`main` branch)
-8. Advanced Filtering by Rating, Delivery Cost, and Cuisine. ✅ (`Full-Info-Display` branch)
+8. Advanced Filtering by Rating, Delivery Cost, Cuisine, and availability toggles (Open Now, Delivery, Collection, Has Deals). ✅ (`Full-Info-Display` branch)